TritonDataCenter/sdc-cloudapi/docs/index.md

 ## CreateKey (POST /:login/keys)

-Uploads a new OpenSSH key to SmartDataCenter for use in HTTP signing and SSH.
+Uploads a new OpenSSH key to Triton for use in HTTP signing and SSH.

 ### Inputs